R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 !!! tip
     You can post mail anytime and to anyone you like.
-It doesn't have to be a response to the sender, you can post multiple mails at once and you can post mails inside `invoke` (i.e. during a local call).
+It doesn't have to be a response to the sender, you can post multiple mails at once and you can post mails inside `receiveFromUntrustedHost` (i.e. during a local call).

 ### Receiving and posting mail in the host